Logo

 Thomas Moore was reduced ultimately to senility, which came suddenly in December 1849.

-Thomas Moore died on 25 February 1852, preceded by all his children and by most of his friends and companions.
+Thomas Moore died on 25 February 1852, in his seventy-third year, having outlived his wife, his five children and most of his friends and companions.

 Thomas Moore had appointed as his literary executor, Lord John Russell, the Whig leader who, just four days before Thomas Moore's death, had ended his first term as Prime Minister.